carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 > And all of this rests on the fact that English is, nowadays, the standard language of science (as previously was Latin).
 >
 > Something similar happens with R packages.
-> Structuring your R projects as an R package is a way of making it available to a huge pool of people who speak R.
+> Structuring your R projects as an R package is a way of making it available to a huge pool of people who "speak" R.
 >
 > And the communication goes both ways.
 > Other developers or collaborators can use your software easier, but you can also use theirs.
+>
+> Indeed, most likely you are already part of this "conversation".
+> Did you ever used a library (such as `knitr`, `lubridate` or `stringi`)?
+> If the answer is yes, you are already using packages.
+> Packages written by someone else.
+>
+> In this lesson we'll show you how to write your own, so you can participate actively in the R community.
 {: .callout}

 > ## Why R?